 Gnarlroot’s command ability give a unit a 6+ ward (or “bark”) save in combat.
 Useful when you need to hold a point.

 Drycha is my baby.
 I absolutely love her model and now that she gets both bugs AND they can deal mortals, it’s insane.
 She’s a threat that must be dealt with.
 I had a friendly game where she along with the 6 Bows took out a Keeper of Secrets and Shalaxi in back-t0-back turns and Drycha survived with 4 wounds left.
 She’s extremely mobile with her 9″ move, can snipe heroes, devastate monsters, and is a wizard to boot.
-The issue is that she’s only 10 wounds for 320 points…
+Combine Drycha with her 27″ threat range with 6 Bow-Noths, that’s quite a bit of reliable shooting.
+Oh, and she’s always re-rolling 1s to hit since she’s a wizard.
+The issue is that she’s only 10 wounds for 300 points…

-Swords are little assassin units putting out a lot of damage and holding their own.
+The 3 Swords are a little assassin unit putting out a lot of damage and holding their own.
 They are a threat by themselves and will make your opponent rethink their decision to run into them.

 Magic, Endless & Realm Spells